suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 This parameter is an extension point for any proprietary, application specific conditions and directives.
 It MUST NOT be used in the shared sequence.
 This effectively scopes each custom command to a particular Vendor Identifier/Class Identifier pair.

 suit-parameter-custom MAY be consumed by any command, in an application-specific way, however if a suit-parameter-custom is absent, then all standardised suit-commands MUST execute correctly.
 In this respect, suit-parameter-custom MUST be treated as a hint by any standardised suit-command that consumes it.

-{{suit-command-custom}} MAY consume a suit-parameter-custom and MAY require that a specific suit-parameter-custom is present.

 ### SUIT_Condition